RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Method

-To evaluate the concatenation operation quantitatively, we analyze its actual runtime on a mobile device.
-We take GhostNet 1.0x\cite{han2020ghostnet} as an example, and replace all its concatenation operators with add operators for comparison, which is also a simple operator to process different features with low costs\cite{he2016deep,srivastava2015highway}.
+To evaluate the concatenation operation quantitatively, we analyze its actual runtime on an ARM-based mobile device.
+We take GhostNet 1.0x~\cite{han2020ghostnet} as an example, and replace all its concatenation operators with add operators for comparison, which is also a simple operator to process different features with low costs~\cite{he2016deep,srivastava2015highway}.
 Note that these two operators operate on tensors with exactly the same shape.
-Table. \ref{tab:concat_time} shows the accumulated runtime of all 32 corresponding operators in the corresponding network.
-Concatenation costs \(\sim\)2x times over Add.
-We also plot the time percentages under different batch sizes in \cref{fig:time_percentage}.
-With batch size increases, the gap of runtime percentage between concatenation and add becomes larger, which is consistent with our data layout analysis.
+Table~\ref{tab:concat-time} shows the accumulated runtime of all 32 corresponding operators in the corresponding network.
+Concatenation costs $\sim$2x times over Add.
+We also plot the time percentages under different batch sizes in Figure~\ref{fig:time-percentage}.
+With batch size increases, the gap of runtime percentage becomes larger, which is consistent with our data layout analysis.